Owen Glendower (Owain Glyndwr)

-The followers of Owen Glendower, the medieval Welsh nationalist leader who disappeared in about 1415, firmly believe that should Wales be in any danger from the English, he would return and free them from oppression.
+The followers of Owen Glendower, the medieval Welsh nationalist leader who disappeared in about 1415, firmly believed that should Wales be in any danger from the English, he would return and free them from oppression.

 His name is still remembered and revered today.